MKiessling/BinarySearchTree/Readme.md

 ##BinarySearchTree

-This is simple BinarySearchTree application for Applied Computer Science Lecture
+This is a simple BinarySearchTree application for Applied Computer Science Lecture